-Brian Donohue is a reporter for News 12 NJ's "Positively Jersey" segments - and he certainly has the pedigree for it.
+Brian Donohue is a reporter for News 12 New Jersey's "Positively New Jersey" segments - and he certainly has the pedigree for it.

 Born and raised in Union County, he has covered New Jersey since 1994, first covering, local government, politics, crime, prisons and immigration for The Jersey Journal and The Star-Ledger newspapers.
 When the web video revolution arrived in the mid 2000s, he traded his pen and pad for a video camera and laptop, producing a web video vlog for The Star-Ledger and winning three Emmy awards for writing/producing, enterprise journalism and interactivity.